-Parameters $\lambda \in (0,1]$ and $\delta \geq 0$ are initially set to 0.2 and 2 ε , meaning that we initially try to cut off points very close to the stabilizer.
-If a violated cut is found, it is statically added to the current LP.
+Parameters $\lambda \in (0, 1]$ and $\delta \geq 0$ are initially set to 0.2 and 2 ε , meaning that we initially consider points very close to the current stabilizer.
+The generated GB cuts (in the (y, w) space) are statically added to the current LP.
 After 5 consecutive iterations in which the LP bound does not improve, parameter λ is reset to 1 and the cut loop continues.
 After 5 more consecutive iterations with no LP bound improvement, parameter δ is reset to 0 (so we are back to Kelley's scheme).
 After 5 more consecutive iterations without improvement, the procedure is aborted and all cuts with a positive slack in the final LP are removed.
 To speedup computation, slack cuts from the current LP are also removed at every 5-th iteration.

-According to our computational experience, the above cut loop is very effective for the slim model where GB separation returns (at most) one single cut at each call, in particular for the quadratic case where the difference with respect to the straightforward Kellev's is striking.
+According to our computational experience, the above cut loop is very effective for the slim model where GB separation returns at most one single cut at each call, in particular for the quadratic case where the difference with respect to the straightforward Kelley's is striking.

-In Figure 1 we plot the behavior of three cut loop strategies (single-thread run) on a sample instance with quadratic costs, namely, the Koerkel-Ghosh [26] instance gs250a-1 with 250 locations and 250 clients whose optimal value is 12,633.858555.
+In Figure 1 we plot the behavior of three cut loop strategies (single-thread run) on a sample instance with quadratic costs, namely, the Koerkel-Ghosh [29] instance gs250a-1 with 250 locations and 250 clients whose optimal value is 12,633.858555.
 All methods are based on exactly the same GB separator, and only differ on the policy to select the point y^ to cut at each iteration.
-Kelley refers to the standard approach, while Kelley+ adopts the 2ε trick and slightly perturbs the point to cut before invoking the GB separator.
-Finally, inout refers to our simple scheme using the stabilizer (\tilde{y}, \tilde{w}) as described above.
+Kelley refers to the standard approach, while Kelley+ adopts the 2ε trick thus slightly perturbing the point to cut before invoking the GB separator.
+Finally, inout refers to our simple scheme using the stabilizer \tilde{y} as described above.
 Note that in the horizontal axis we had to use a logarithmic scale due to the dramatically different performance of the three methods.
-We consider both the fat (top subfigure) and the slim (bottom subfigure) models.
+We consider both the fat and the slim models.